adiazpar/projects-java/README.md

 # Welcome!
-This repository contains source files for my previous and current projects coded in the C programming language.
+This repository contains source files for my previous and current projects coded in Java.
 The contents extend to both academic and personal applications.